Nurses - Harry Sotnick House

 The main requirements for this role are:

-- Must be a registered nurse (current PIN number with NMC)
+- Must be a registered nurse (current PIN number with NMC ideally)

 - The ability to communicate clearly and concisely, along with excellent listening skills

-- The ability to always maintain a positive attitude
+- The ability to always maintain a optimistic attitude

 - Able to prioritise and work under pressure